R-360 Neptune

-R-360 Neptune (Р-360 «Нептун») is a Ukrainian subsonic anti-ship cruise missile with all-weather capabilities developed by the Luch Design Bureau.
+The R-360 Neptune (Р-360 «Нептун») is a Ukrainian family of subsonic cruise missiles with all-weather capabilities developed by the Luch Design Bureau in Kyiv as an anti-ship missile, with a later variant for land attack.
 Neptune's design is based on the Soviet Kh-35 subsonic anti-ship missile, with substantially improved range, targeting and electronics equipment.
+It has a range of over 200 kilometres.
-The system requirement was for a single missile to defeat surface warships and transport vessels with a displacement of up to 5,000 tons, either in convoys or moving individually.

-The first training missile divizion (battalion) entered service with the Ukrainian Navy in March 2021.
+The system requirement was for a single missile to defeat surface warships and transport vessels with a displacement of up to 9,000 tonnes, either in convoys or moving individually.
+The first training missile divizion (battalion) entered service with the Ukrainian Navy in March 2021, with the first operational naval use in 2022.
+The land-attack variant has a new guidance system and was first fielded and used in 2023.
+"Long Neptune", an extended range land-attack variant with a claimed 1000 km range, was first used in 2025, according to Ukrainian president Volodymyr Zelenskyy.